evanroyrees/Automappa/docs/CONTRIBUTING.md

 The component should be placed respective to the page where it will be added.

-The name of the file should describe your component and located in the components sub-directory.
+The name of the file should describe your component and be located in the `components` sub-directory.

 i.e. `automappa/pages/<page>/components/your_component.py`